 The University's official withdrawal procedures can be found in the Schedule of Classes.
-Upon completion of the withdrawal process on GET, or submission of the Drop Request Form to the Registrars Office, all students should apply for a tuition refund with the Disbursement Office.
+Upon completion of the withdrawal process on GET, or submission of the Drop Request Form to the Registrars Office, all students who pay “out of pocket” should apply for a tuition refund with the Disbursement Office.
 If you are receiving financial aid and qualify for the refund, the monies will be returned to the appropriate financial aid program.

 What happens next?

 The Center for Student Financial Aid calculates the amount of federal funds earned based on the number of days the student attended.
 Students who drop after 60% point of the term are considered to have earned 100% of the funds that have been disbursed for the semester.
 Any unearned portion of financial aid that was disbursed to the student must be repaid to the university.
 The unearned amount may include institutional charges (tuition fees, housing, etc.) and monies disbursed to the student.

 We must recalculate your eligibility according to federal regulations for the aid you have received if you withdraw from all your classes within the first 60% point of the term (on or before the following dates):